 (10) Psychiatric services; and

-(11) Other specialty health including behavioral health and social work services such as services for residents with mental illness or cognitive impairment.
+(11) Other specialty health services, including behavioral health and social work services [such as services] for residents with mental illness or cognitive impairment.

 G. Social and Spiritual Activities.

-(1) The [assisted living] manager shall provide or arrange appropriate opportunities for socialization, social interaction, and leisure activities that reflect the resident’s preference and
+(1) The [assisted living] manager shall provide or arrange appropriate opportunities for socialization, social interaction, and leisure activities that reflect the resident’s preferences and

 promote the physical and mental well-being of each resident.